NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-Localized-Packages.md

 ---

-# Creating Localized NuGet Packages
+# Creating localized NuGet packages

 There are two ways to create localized versions of a library: